awsdocs/amazon-ecs-developer-guide/doc_source/efs-volumes.md

 ## Amazon EFS volume considerations<a name="efs-volume-considerations"></a>

 The following should be considered when using Amazon EFS volumes:
 + For tasks using the EC2 launch type, Amazon EFS file system support was added as a public preview with Amazon ECS\-optimized AMI version `20191212` with container agent version 1\.35\.0\.
 However, Amazon EFS file system support entered general availability with Amazon ECS\-optimized AMI version `20200319` with container agent version 1\.38\.0, which contained the Amazon EFS access point and IAM authorization features\.
-It is recommended you use Amazon ECS\-optimized AMI version `20200319` or later to take advantage of these features\.
+We recommend that you use Amazon ECS\-optimized AMI version `20200319` or later to take advantage of these features\.
 For more information, see [Amazon ECS\-optimized AMI versions](ecs-ami-versions.md)\.
 **Note**
 If you create your own AMI, you must use container agent 1\.38\.0 or later, `ecs-init` version 1\.38\.0\-1 or later, and run the following commands on your Amazon EC2 instance to enable the Amazon ECS volume plugin\.
-The commands will be dependent on whether you are using Amazon Linux 2 or Amazon Linux as your base image\.
+The commands are dependent on whether you are using Amazon Linux 2 or Amazon Linux as your base image\.
 Amazon Linux 2

   ```